 There is a brief stinging sensation when the Radiologist injects the local anaesthetic.
 After this the tissues will go numb.
 Although you will be aware of the Radiologist working, it shouldn't be painful.
-There may be some mild discomfort after the procedure but simple painkillers such as paracetamol should help.
+There may be some mild discomfort after the procedure but simple painkillers should help, for example, paracetamol.